by-tezov/tuucho/mkdocs/docs/components-definition/form/field.md

 }
 ```

-- `validator`: A [Validator object](../../object-definition/validator.md) or an array of such objects defining validation rules.
+- `form-validator`: A [Validator object](../../object-definition/form-validator.md) or an array of such objects defining validation rules.

 **Note:** The `id-message-error` key inside each validator object links to the corresponding error message defined in the component's `content/message-error` array or object by matching the same ID.